-Ismail Einashe is an award-winning journalist and writer who has written for BBC News, The Guardian, Foreign Policy, The Sunday Times and The Nation, among many others.
+Ismail Einashe is an award-winning journalist and writer who has written for The Guardian, BBC News, The Sunday Times, Foreign Policy, The New York Times, Frieze, ArtReview, and The Nation, among many others.

-He is also an Ochberg Fellow at the Dart Center for Journalism and Trauma at Columbia University.
+He is also an Ochberg Fellow at the Dart Center for Journalism and Trauma at Columbia University and a member of the editorial board of Tate Etc., the magazine of the Tate Galleries.

 Ismail Einashe